nguyenduylinhqbu/Fire-Classification/README.md

   * FireDetection
   * ThermalFire (Proposed dataset)

- *You can download from internet or contact to author to get these datasets and password (Email: nguyenduylinhqbu@gmail.com)*
+ *You can download them from internet or contact to author to get these datasets and password (Email: nguyenduylinhqbu@gmail.com)*
 ## Training and evaluation
 * Command line: python train.py